Asheville or Gatlinburg… Which one should you visit for your next vacation in the mountains? ⛰️

 Explore the Great Smoky Mountain National Park

-It goes without saying, exploring the Great Smoky Mountain National Park is the best thing to do in Gatlinburg.
+It goes without saying, that exploring the Great Smoky Mountain National Park is the best thing to do in Gatlinburg.
 The Smoky Mountain National Park is not only the most visited National Park on the East Coast but also the most visited National Park in the U.S.

 And Gatlinburg is the most popular place to stay when visiting the park.